fernandoguedes/kamapp-js-front/README.md

 kamapp
 ======

+App for Kamasutra Sex Guide.
-App for kamasutra orientations developed with jQuery Mobile.
+Developed with jQuery Mobile.
+Studies with JS.